Introduction

 The waters which do not produce lather or produces very little lather with soap are known as hard water.
 On the other hand soft waters readily produces a lot of lather when mixed with a little of soap.
 Therefore the study of hardness of water has great importance.

 ✷Hardness:Originally, hardness was defined as the soap-consuming capacity of a water sample.
-This is because soaps generally consist of the sodium salts of long-chain fatty acids, such as oleic acid, palmitic acid, and stearic acid.
-In most cases, the soap-consuming capacity of water is mainly due to the presence of calcium and magnesium ions.
-Specifically, these ions react with the sodium salts of long-chain fatty acids present in the soap to form insoluble scums of calcium and magnesium soaps, which, in turn, do not possess any detergent value.
-Therefore, water containing these ions is considered hard, as it reduces the effectiveness of soap.
+In fact, soaps generally consist of sodium salts of long-chain fatty acids.
+For example, these include oleic acid, palmitic acid, and stearic acid.
+In most cases, the soap-consuming capacity of water results from calcium ions.
+Similarly, magnesium ions also contribute to this effect.
+Specifically, these ions react with the sodium salts present in soap.
+As a result, insoluble scums of calcium and magnesium soaps form.
+Consequently, these scums do not provide any detergent value.
+Therefore, water containing these ions is considered hard.
+Ultimately, this hardness reduces the effectiveness of soap.

 `2C_{17}H_{35}COONa+CaCl_2rightarrowleft(C_{17}H_{35}COOright)_2Ca+2NaCl`